Research groups

 Georgia C. Richards

-She has supervised students for medical electives, micro- and summer internships, Special Study Modules (SSM), Academic Special Interest Projects (ASIP), Special Study Themes (SST), Final Honours Scheme (FHS) essays and research projects, which have led to several publications, including various case series of coroner reports that investigated cardiovascular disease and anticoagulants (BJGP Open), the covid-19 pandemic (BMJ Evidence Based Medicine), opioids (pre-print), medicines (pre-print), and an audit of the openness and transparency standards of health and medical sciences journals (JRSM Open).
+Georgia has supervised students for medical electives, internships, Special Study Modules (SSM), Academic Special Interest Projects (ASIP), Special Study Themes (SST), and Final Honours Scheme (FHS) essays and research projects, which have all led to significant publications, including in the British Journal of General Practice, Drug Safety, Journal of Public Health, Journal of the Royal Society of Medicine (JRSM) Open, among others.

 Oxford DPhil research

-Georgia's research assessed the global and national use of strong pain medicines called opioids, which is summarised here and openly available for download here.
-She was based in the Centre for Evidence-Based Medicine and worked with members of the Bennett Institute of Applied Data Science.
+Georgia's PhD research assessed the use and harms of strong pain medicines called opioids, which is summarised here and openly available for download here.
+She was based in the Centre for Evidence-Based Medicine and worked with members from the Bennett Institute of Applied Data Science.

 Prior to Oxford

-Georgia gained a BSc in Biomedical Science and First Class Honours in Pharmacology from the University of Queensland, Australia.
+Before moving to the UK, Georgia worked as a medical researcher and health scientist in Australia.
 In 2016, Georgia was awarded the Australian Women of the Future Award, Judges Choice Winner, for her passion and dedication to continue pain research and help others.
-Before starting her DPhil, Georgia worked as a medical researcher and health scientist in Australia.

 Declarations, disclosures, & competing interests